 In an economy typified by voluntary exchange and competitive markets, compensation is determined by the value that individuals create by providing goods and services to others.
 In sports, the revenue that men and women athletes generate from ticket sales, television revenue, and endorsements reflects the value created by them and will determine the compensation for each group.
 The PGA and NBA generate significantly more revenue than the LPGA and WNBA, and so the difference in pay between the men and women in these sports is perfectly justified.

-A tennis tournament director for one of women’s major events was forced to resign recently after he made some ill advised comments about women players riding the coattails of the men.
+A tennis tournament director for one of women’s major events was forced to resign recently after he made some comments about women players riding the coattails of the men.
 Novak Djokovic, the top ranked men’s player, followed this with some dopey comments of his own about women’s hormones, but he also pointed out that the men’s game has more spectators.
-Although jeered by liberals, Djokovic has the better understanding of how the world works.
+Although jeered by liberals, Djokovic understands the issue better.
 Liberals point out that tickets for the women’s final at the last U.S. Open sold out before the men’s event, but one event doesn’t settle the matter.
 The men and women play on separate tours, so it should be easy to compare revenues and determine the value that each group provides.

-The U.S. women’s soccer team in now in the news after five players filed a discrimination complaint with the Equal Employment Opportunity Commission against the sport’s governing body in the U.S. Liberals harp on the success of the women compared to the men, but again, this is irrelevant.
+Players from the U.S. women’s soccer team recently filed a discrimination complaint with the Equal Employment Opportunity Commission against the sport’s governing body in the U.S. Liberals harp on the success of the women compared to the men, but again, this is irrelevant.
 Only the value created by each group counts.
 On a global scale, it’s unlikely that the women’s game outdraws the men.
-Indeed, the men’s World Cup competition generated significantly more revenue than the women, so it’s not unreasonable that the world governing body paid more to Germany, the men’s World Cup winner in 2014, than it paid to the United States who won the women’s World Cup in 2015.
+Indeed, the men’s World Cup event generated significantly more revenue than the women, so it’s not unreasonable that the world governing body paid more to Germany, the men’s World Cup winner in 2014, than it paid to the United States which won the women’s World Cup in 2015.

 Jenkins also claims that female soccer players are doing “identical work” as the men, but this is irrelevant because the question is one of creating value.
 And the work is not identical anyway because women compete against women, not men.
 We might view the existence of women’s divisions in sports as affirmative action for women.
 If men and women competed as a single group, few women, if any, would finish among the leaders in competition with the men in any sport.
 So a separate category seems necessary to give women a chance.